Our planet is experiencing unprecedented levels of pollution, extensive habitat loss and global threats to biodiversity.

 Providing opportunities to discover the beauty and diversity of life on Earth is at the heart of everything we do.

-Our collections are some of the most important of their kind in the world, and our research is addressing the great challenges that face our society.
+Our collections are some of the most important of their kind in the world, and they tell stories of evolution, extinction and environmental change.

 The past year has been busy at the Museum.
 Highlights include:

 - More than 4.5 million people visited our South Kensington site.